Republic station: Proposed reopening

 that added a second track from Farmingdale to Ronkonkoma, the MTA is considering reopening Republic station.
-The reopened station would serve the Route 110 corridor, a major north–south commercial route.
+The reopened station would serve the State Route 110 corridor, a major north–south commercial route.
 The station was cut from the project in 2010 due to budgetary issues, but revived in 2012.
 The MTA Board included money for planning and engineering in the approved 2015-2019 Capital Plan, and anticipates funding construction through a future Capital Plan.